Transformation through Remembrance

 Services

-Please contact me about my services so that I can clarify anything that I’ve shared here, and to further discuss how I could support you!
-I can work remotely or on-site, across the USA or around the world.
-To follow Archival Alchemy’s projects, please connect with me on Instagram!
+Please contact us about our services so that Joyce LeeAnn can clarify anything that we’ve shared here, and to further discuss how WE could support you!
+She could work remotely or on-site, across the USA or around the world.
+To follow Archival Alchemy’s projects, please connect with us on Instagram!

 About Joyce LeeAnn Joseph, the founder

-I received a bachelor’s degree in Writing and Literature from Naropa University via Hampton University.
-I received a master’s degree in Library and Information Science with an Archives Certificate from Pratt Institute; I hold a Digital Archives Specialist Certificate from the Society of American Archivists, and I am a member of the Academy of Certified Archivists.
-I have also held traditional archivist positions with the Whitney Museum of American Art, The New York Public Library, the Associated Press Corporate Archives, and the Weeksville Heritage Center.
-In 2011, I self-published my first archival text, somethymes grief goes for a walk.
-In 2013, I co-curated The Finding Aid: Black Women at the Intersection of Art and Archiving event at the Schomburg Center for Research in Black Culture.
-I was a Create Change fellow with The Laundromat Project, a member of the EmergeNYC incubator, as well as a MoCADA creator in residence.
-In 2017, I founded Archival Alchemy® in New York City.
+Joyce LeeAnn Joseph received a bachelor’s degree in Writing and Literature from Naropa University via Hampton University.
+She received a master’s degree in Library and Information Science with an Archives Certificate from Pratt Institute; she holds a Digital Archives Specialist Certificate from the Society of American Archivists, and she’s a member of the Academy of Certified Archivists.
+She has also held traditional archivist positions with the Whitney Museum of American Art, The New York Public Library, the Associated Press Corporate Archives, and the Weeksville Heritage Center.
+In 2011, Joyce LeeAnn self-published the archival text, somethymes grief goes for a walk.
+In 2013, she co-curated The Finding Aid: Black Women at the Intersection of Art and Archiving event at the Schomburg Center.
+She was a Create Change fellow with The Laundromat Project, a member of the EmergeNYC incubator, as well as a MoCADA creator in residence.
+In 2017, Joyce LeeAnn founded Archival Alchemy®* in New York City.
+Please review her full curriculum vitae (CV) for additional information on her experience and expertise.

-*This letter written by Jean Hines, a librarian and friend, inspired the name of my business.
+*This letter written by Jean Hines, a librarian and friend, inspired the name of OUR business.